Hard Examples Are All You Need: Maximizing GRPO Post-Training Under Annotation Budgets: Hyperparameters

 \section{Hyperparameters}

 We set the group size $G = 8$ for our main experiments based on preliminary studies showing this balances variance reduction with computational efficiency.
 The KL coefficient $\beta = 0.1$ provides sufficient regularization without overly constraining learning.
-Training proceeds for 1000 steps with a learning rate of $3 \times 10^{-5}$ using cosine decay, processing batches of 32 prompts per gradient update.
-We evaluate model performance every 100 steps to track learning dynamics, using the initial SFT checkpoint as our reference policy throughout training. \end{appendices}
+Training proceeds for 1000 steps with a learning rate of $3 \times 10^{-5}$ using cosine decay, processing 1 prompt per gradient update due to memory constraints.
+We use 4-bit quantized models from Unsloth \cite{unsloth}.
+We evaluate model performance every 100 steps to track learning dynamics, using the initial SFT checkpoint as our reference policy throughout training.